Wise Music Group: Novello & Co

 Novello & Co is a London-based printed music publishing company specializing in classical music, particularly choral repertoire.
 It was founded in 1811 by Vincent Novello.
 August Jaeger of the firm was a friend of Edward Elgar.
 It joined the Wise Music Group in 1993.

 Chester Music

 Chester Music is a British publisher of printed music specializing in classical composition and educational music of the 20th and 21st centuries.

 MusicFirst

 MusicFirst is the Digital Education Division of Wise Music Group, specializing in educational music software.
+In 2025 Wise Music Group sold its digital education division to Achieve Partners.

+Schirmer Theatrical

+Schirmer Theatrical is Wise Music Group's concert and theatrical production company, specializing in film with live orchestra and high-end non-classical symphonic concerts.